floweredscarf/su25/labs/lab09/index.md

 - Social network with billions of users
 - Encoding billions of bytes of video data

-> Here we are using a generic value of $$N$$ to represent the size of an input passed into a function.
-Note that we will not always use $$N$$ to represent the size of a program input (though it is common).
+Here we are using a generic value of $$N$$ to represent the size of an input passed into a function.
+Note that sometimes the program will be parameterized by more than just one input, so the order of growth may be in terms of multiple variables.
->
-> Also notice that sometimes the program will be parameterized by more than just one input; however, for most examples in this class we will ask you to write the order of growth in terms of just one variable.

 The **asymptotic behavior** of a function `f` (any one of the programs above, for example) is a description of how the execution time of `f` changes as the